Lucian Freud: Personal life and death

-In late 1952, Freud eloped with Guinness heiress and writer Lady Caroline Blackwood to Paris, where they married in 1953; they divorced in 1959.
+In 1952, Freud eloped with Guinness heiress and writer Lady Caroline Blackwood to Paris, where they married in 1953; they divorced in 1959.
 During the late 1970s and '80s, Freud was in a relationship with painter Celia Paul.
-Freud acknowledged 14 children, two from his first marriage and 12 by mistresses.
+Freud acknowledged 14 children, two from his first marriage and 12 out of wedlock by five women.
 Writer Esther Freud and fashion designer Bella Freud are his daughters by Bernadine Coverley.
+Geordie Greig has published a chart naming all the acknowledged children and their mothers.
+Greig adds, "He may have fathered as many as thirty children according to estimates by his friends (some journalists have put the figure nearer forty)".